 In order to ensure oversight of the most important decisions by North Sea Port, a supervisory body (in Dutch, toezichthoudend orgaan or TZO) was established.
 The Dutch and Flemish shareholder groups each put forth four members for the TZO, no more than two of whom (per country) may hold political office.
 The supervisory body consists of eight members.

 Members of the supervisory body

-- Bracke Sofie (Council of economic affairs and the port of the City of Gent) takes over the duties of the president.
+- As vice-president, Bracke Sofie (Council of economic affairs and the port of the City of Gent) takes over the duties of the president.

 - Toon Colpaert (honorary chair of Infrabel)

 - Pijpelink Anita (deputy for cross-border collaborations for the province of Zeeland)

 - Vader Albert (deputy mayor for the municipality of Vlissingen)